ASA Compliance Group Account migration & verification Since 2016

 Founder, ASA Compliance Group · International speaker on Amazon enforcement and reinstatement

 Entity changes, acquisitions, and Seller Identity Verification (SIV) loops are profile problems, not single-document problems.
 Or Shamosh and ASA Compliance Group sequence legal, tax, bank, address, and Brand Registry data so Amazon sees one story, reducing holds and accidental enforcement triggers.
+For full-service engagements we also handle Seller Central submissions and verification replies while you approve major structural decisions.

+See conference stages on this page.
 Use Media for compliance webinars, this page's migration triggers guide, and Testimonials from sellers navigating complex updates.

 ASA Compliance Group pairs policy experts with analysts who understand how verification teams read inconsistencies, so you avoid random field edits that restart reviews.
+We treat bank, tax, and legal-entity fields as one verification story, not three separate tickets.

 Ready to align your Amazon seller profile for migration or SIV?
 Start your case review